malpa222/portfolio/_pages/redteaming/in-depth.md

 In the picture, the `PassB.o` is referencing `PassD.o` while `PassC.o` is left out, because it was not registered in this optimization pipeline.
 This design is very modular and is using a common interface for optimizing the code - intermediate representation.
 That way, developers can create independent parts
 *out of tree*, meaning that they can create small modules which can be included without drastically changing the pipeline or without the need to learn the whole infrastructure to accomplish a simple task.
+Moreover, the modularity of LLVM increases the chances that old plugins are still going to be compatible with newer versions of the infrastructure.

+In essence, LLVM can be used in various ways and there is high chance that it will satisfy the needs of majority of malware developers.
+If that is not the case, the modular design allows the programmers to implement their own extensions.

 ### Obfuscation as optimization